ricardobossan/frontend-nanodegree-feedreader/README.md

 # Project: Front-End Nanodegree Feed Reader

+## Funcionality

+Feed Reader site made for implementing TDD with Jasmine.

+## Running the Feed Reader

+Double-click or press enter on `./src/index.html`.
+Then click on the feed to navigate to them.
+The tests are visible at the bottom of the page.

 ## Building The Project With a Building Tool

 #### Node.js and Npm (Node Package Manager)